- What is casein?

 - Yogurt brand comparison

-We’ve all heard about the dangers of casein in cow’s milk.
-Sheep and goat milk are generally thought to be better for our health — but why?
+Sheep and goat milk are generally thought to be better for our health than cow’s milk — but why?
 Although they contain casein, a protein found in all dairy, sheep and goat dairy contain far less A1 beta-casein, the most inflammatory casein found in milk, and far more A2 beta-casein, the easier-to-digest form of casein.

 What is casein?